IlyaMokin/gimme-stat/readme.md

 - `--table` - generate table with shot personal commit statistic
     - Note: can be used with `--appendtomd` flag, this will add table to you statistic file
 - `--appendtomd=codersStatistics`  - will create `codersStatistics.md` file with statistic in your project  directory
-    - Note: can be use without parameter in this case file will be created with default name `result.md`
+    - Note: you can set default name for report file at `gimme.config.js`  but in this case result file will be create or update every time you use `gimme-stat`.

 # Examples
 ```